Alumni Association Board of Directors

 Student Clubs/Orgs: As a student in the 1970s, NASC soccer and baseball.
 History Club as an employee, men's and women's rugby since 1986.

-"Having graduated in 1977, and having worked in the Library since 1983, I had been involved with generations of our students.
-I take pride in having helped students in the 1980s and later their children.
-I believe I know literally thousands of our graduates and am still friends with many.
-However, there are so many of them that are not involved with the college.
-This has to change!
-I am convinced that I can reach out to them and convince them to become a part of the MCLA community."
+"Having graduated in 1977, and worked in the Freel Library since 1983, I had been involved with generations of our students.
+I take pride in having helped students in the 1980s and, later, their children.
+I know thousands of our graduates and am still friends with many.
+However, many of them that are not involved with the College.
+I am convinced I can reach out to them and convince them to again become a part of the MCLA community."

 JOE MCCUE '75